nandyalu/trailarr/README.md

 - Checks if a trailer already exists for movie/series.
 Download it if set to monitor.
 - Downloads trailer and organizes it in the media folder.
 - Follows plex naming conventions.
-- Downloads trailers for youtube trailer urls set in Radarr/Sonarr.
+- Downloads trailers for trailer id's set in Radarr/Sonarr.
-- Searches youtube for a trailer if not set in Radarr/Sonarr.
+- Searches for a trailer if not set in Radarr/Sonarr.
-- Option to download desired youtube video as trailer for any movie/series.
+- Option to download desired video as trailer for any movie/series.
 - Converts audio, video and subtitles to desired formats.
 - Option to remove SponsorBlocks from videos (if any data is available).
 - Beautiful and responsive UI to manage trailers and view details of movies and series.